loganmarchione/hassos-addons/prometheus_node_exporter/CONTRIBUTING.md

 I'm still working this out, but am doing testing based on [this page](https://developers.home-assistant.io/docs/add-ons/testing).

-After making your changes, run the command below from the git root directory (i.e., `hassos-addons`) to ensure that the add-on builds successfully.
+After making your changes, run the command below from the git repo root directory (i.e., `hassos-addons`) to ensure that the add-on builds successfully.

 ```
 docker build \
-  -t local/my-test-app \
+  -t local/prometheus_node_exporter \
   prometheus_node_exporter
 ```